 Last Friday, our washer started acting up again, so I wasn’t able to do laundry.
 This didn’t make me too sad, because it meant I could bake!
 I went a little bit crazy with the baking though, which I seem to do a lot, don’t I?

-First up, a pretty complicated cake, with a lot of moving parts.
+First up, a pretty complicated cake, tiramisu cake, with a lot of moving parts.
 Well, not real moving parts, but it really seemed like it because every time I had a free moment, I was making or mixing something for this cake.
 It was pretty and it was also complicated.
 I really should not have made this cake, but I needed to use the mascarpone I made a few days ago for something!

 I didn’t have a lot of time to make it as pretty as I would have liked.
 Since I ended up changing quite a few of the ingredients, I will repost the recipe with my changes.
-Most of my changes are due to necessity and not because I really wanted to make the changes.
+Most of my changes were due to necessity and not because I really wanted to make the changes.

 Adapted from Baking: From My Home to Yours by Dorie Greenspan